 Author contribution

-Summarize who contributed what to the paper (who designed, computed, analyzed, wrote, etc.).
+If group project, Summarize who contributed what to the paper (who designed, computed, analyzed, wrote, etc.).

 Funding sources and conflicts of interest

+Can just state none, but if related to another project, you should state so (for example if you have analyzed your data set in another class).

 References

 This is a very important part of your paper.
 It lets the reader know where to find additional information.
 One is also required to reference other people's ideas, analysis, conclusions, figures, etc (even if modified, reworded, or redrawn).
 Using other people's work without acknowledgment constitutes plagiarism.
 For figures, one may also need to obtain copyright permission if you submit your paper for publication, and redrawing a figure may be discouraged.

+You must use a bib file.